dough10/PolySonic/README.md

 - option to import / export config files as base64 encoded string saved as .cfg file

+- methods to create of select config on first run dialog

 in progress:

 - finish request methods swap function for when app queryMethod is changed

-- use new post connection test function to check if new config info is usable

 - add any text that isn't already included in the message.json file

 - create dialog with option to cancal or save config  if connection attempt fails

-- methods to create edit select and delete configs are needed for the "loging" dialog

 Required software for development environment